10 Tips for K-12 ADA Website Compliance

 After you make sure the text is legible and made clear to your audience, look at your website’s colors.
 How easily readable is the text you’re presenting?
 Do some color combinations on your website make reading difficult?

 The WCAG recommends you maintain a color contrast of at least 4.5:1 or greater on all text, but 7:1 or greater is ideal.
 For example, white text displayed on royal blue is easy to read.
-Black text on a white background is always a good go-to color combination.
+Black text on a white background is always a good go-to color combination as well.

 To test your color contrast on your website, WebAIM offers a free tool that checks for you.
 Follow this link to check it out!